 Category Archives: News

-Thundery Showers on Most Days in the First Half of July 2024
+Wet Conditions with Thundery Showers on Most Days in the First Fortnight of September 2025

-Singapore, 1 July 2024 – Southwest Monsoon conditions are prevailing, with winds blowing mainly from the southeast or southwest.
+Singapore, 1 September 2025 – Southwest Monsoon conditions are prevailing and expected to persist over Singapore and the surrounding region in the coming fortnight with winds blowing mainly from the southeast or southwest.

-2 Localised short-duration thundery showers are expected over parts of the island in the late morning and afternoon on most days in the first half of July 2024.
-In addition, Sumatra squalls may bring widespread thundery showers and gusty winds on a few mornings.
-The total rainfall for the first half of July 2024 is forecast to be near average over most parts of the island.
+2 In the first fortnight of September of 2025, Sumatra squalls may bring widespread thundery showers and gusty winds in the pre-dawn and morning on several days.
+In addition, moderate to heavy thundery showers are expected over parts of the island in the late morning and afternoon on some days.
+The total rainfall for the first fortnight of September 2025 is forecast to be above average over most parts of the island.

 4 For updates of the daily weather forecast, please visit the MSS website (https://www.weather.gov.sg), NEA website (www.nea.gov.sg), or download the myENV app.